Mega Review (updated): In summation, skip V1 and go straight to V2

 Packaging & Extras: Standard Releases (includes Alto VF-25F, Ozma VF-25S, and Alto Fold LE VF-25): (3.5/5)

 All standard releases came with the following:

 All toys came in attractive boxes with Styrofoam trays.
 There are no flip-top collector’s lids and no toys came with stickers or decals (the idea being that all the details you needed have been painted on by Bandai).
 The fold edition LE was shipped in a brown shipper box.
 The fold LE’s box inside is colorless with a hologram effect and all the normal accessories are present but most have been cast of the same translucent plastic as the fold-effect toy.
 Bandai stepped up their game when they released the version 2 toys.
-The version 2 toys include a removable pilot figure, an accessory EX Armor figure with display base and wire (to simulate flying), and the SMS display stand that was sold with the V1 gift-set bundles.
+The version 2 toys include a removable pilot figure, additional accessories, and the SMS display stand that was sold with the V1 gift-set bundles.
 This is just the first example of many as to why the V2 toy is superior.
 If you haven’t checked out the V2 toy’s review you should check that out now as that’s really the toy you should be looking to buy.

 Packaging & Extras: Gift-sets (includes Michael Super VF-25G, Luca Super RVF-25, Alto Super VF-25F Movie Edition, Ozma Armored VF-25S, Tornado VF-25F): (4.5/5)